harmony-one/harmony-ops/test-automation/api-tests/README.md

                         included in pyhmy module --cli_passphrase PASSPHRASE
                         Passphrase used to unlock the keystore.
-Default is '' --keystore KEYS_DIR   Direcotry of keystore to import.
+Default is '' --keystore KEYS_DIR   Directory of keystore to import.
 Must follow the format of CLI's keystore.
 Default is
                         ./TestnetValidatorKeys
   --ignore_regression_test